Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Continuum limit: elasticity and plasticity

 which is continuous almost everywhere in the solid phase, with a singularity for vanishing amplitudes in correspondence of phase singularities, e.g., at the cores of defects.
-Then, with a regularization for these amplitudes (see also Sec.~\ref{sec:comparison-continuum-elasticity}), elastic field can can be readily computed and conveniently exploited.
-In 2D, for $\mathbf{U}^{\rm L}$ and the rotation field $\omega=\nabla \times \mathbf{u}$ we then get
+Then, with a regularization for these amplitudes (see also Sec.~\ref{sec:comparison-continuum-elasticity}), elastic field can be readily computed and conveniently exploited.
+In two dimensions, for $\mathbf{U}^{\rm L}$ and the rotation field $\omega=\nabla \times \mathbf{u}$ we then get

 Explicit expressions for 3D strain and rotation fields can be found in Ref.~\cite{SalvalaglioNPJ2019}.
 The stress field can then be computed through the Hooke's law \eqref{eq:hooke}.

 In 2018 Skaugen, Angheluta and Vi\~nals \cite{SkaugenPRB2018} derived an expression for the stress tensor, $\sigma_{ij}$ from the density field using the standard definition of $\sigma_{ij}$, i.e,